This house was built for a family of four – a young couple and their two children – at the southeastern outskirts of the town of Thiva, Greece.

-This residence has been built for a family of four — a young couple and their two children, at the southeastern outskirts of the town of Thiva.
-The corner lot is in a privileged position, since it offers a panoramic view of the nearby woodland and farmland.
-The lot is also accessible from its western edge, which is a country road.
+The corner lot of 4.300m² (46.285ft²) is in a privileged location, since it offers a panoramic view of the nearby woodland and farmland.
+It is accessible from its western edge, the Sofokleous country road.

-At the final stage of preliminary design a single-story solution emerged with the basement of the residence only containing secondary functions, such as storage rooms, the heating boiler room, the laundry room, and the garage.
+At the final stage of preliminary design, we developed a single-storey solution, with the basement of the residence only containing secondary functions, such as storage rooms, the heating boiler room, the laundry room and the garage.

-The composition consists of three clearly defined parallelepiped volumes, forming a U-shape.
-This shape encloses the more introverted and protected space of an inner courtyard.
+The composition consists of three parallelepiped volumes, forming a U-shape.
+This shape encloses a somehow more introverted and protected space, an inner courtyard.

 One of the volumes includes the living / dining / kitchen areas under a butterfly roof supported by a central beam.
 The volume in the west of the all over plan includes the bedrooms with their auxiliary rooms.
 The third one, acting as the connection of the other two includes the main entrance, a visitors WC, the wardrobe and an office.